-As can be seen from Figure 13, our data packing optimization can have a significant contribution to performance improvement because this technique can overlap the expensive memory accesses with computation through FMA instructions.
-Our optimizations also demonstrate various degrees of benefits on different architectures.
-When M = 20, our two optimizations give a 1.25x and 1.6x improvement on Phytium 2000+ and KP920 respectively.
+improvement on Phytium 2000+ and KP920 respectively.
 The reason for the more noticeable advantage on KP920 over Phytium 2000+ is described as follows.
 KP920 runs a higher clock frequency over Phytium 2000+ (2.6 GHz vs 2.2 GHz), and it has more FMA units, allowing KP920 to execute more arithmetic instructions per time unit.
 In other words, KP920 requires more intensive FMA instructions than Phytium 2000+ to keep FMA units busy.
+It is more difficult Figure 13: Breakdown of Optimizations on single-threaded irregular-shaped GEMM on three platforms.

-It is more difficult for OpenBLAS' implementation strategy to achieve a good CMR to hide the memory latency on a faster CPU where our approach gives stronger benefit.
+for OpenBLAS' implementation strategy to achieve a good CMR to hide the memory latency on a faster CPU where our approach gives stronger benefit.